 “Companies that rely on user names and passwords have to develop a sense of urgency about changing this,” said Avivah Litan, a security analyst at Gartner.
 “Until they do, criminals will just keep stockpiling people’s credentials.”

-So how can you protect your online security and keep your personal information out of the hands of hackers?
-These 5 steps aren’t 100% foolproof, but they will get you off on the right foot.
+These 5 steps aren’t 100% foolproof, but they will get you off on the right foot:

 2) Always take advantage of two-factor authentication.
 Facebook, Twitter, Yahoo, Google, and many other major services are shifting more and more to this method, which requires a standard password and a unique passcode sent to your mobile device.
 It takes 30 extra seconds, but it’s definitely worth the effort.